j-hagedorn/journals_of/content/poems/2021-10-08-piecemeal.md

 *

-My words will fade,
+My words fade, sure
-sure as the furious
+as the furious
-airplay of swallows
+airplay of starlings
 between the deep peaks.

 *

 Midwest: a sky sutured
-with phonewires and toothpicks,
+with wires and toothpicks,

 A budgeted beauty,
 mowing the interrupted plains.